Ranks and Curriculum

 Línghod

-Línghod (unripe; green) is the second of five apprenticeship ranks, and is awarded to the student who is able to demonstrate the Opénsa (12 Strikes or Consonants), and their Depénsa (12 Defences) in simple (isolated or paired) sequences, while advancing and retreating.
+Línghod (unripe; green) is the second of five apprenticeship ranks.
+The Línghod should focus their attention on performing the Opénsa (12 Strikes or Consonants), and their Depénsa (12 Defences) in Páres Páres (paired) sequences, while advancing and retreating; and Ságang Bálos (blocking and countering) in response to random attacks.

 -